Understanding COVID-19 Funding For Schools: School Safety Today

 The ARP ESSER fund has set aside $123 billion in available funds to help K-12 schools safely reopen their doors, providing dollars for health screening tools, funds for learning loss, and additional resources to address the mental well-being of students impacted by the isolation of lockdown.
 GEER set aside $3 billion, which will use a governor’s discretion for how they will use that money in their state.

-Listen to hear Dr. Love further break down the Coronavirus funding for schools.
+Listen to hear Dr. Love further break down the COVID-19 funding for schools.

 Follow us on social media for the latest updates in B2B!